adityas129/blog/content/about.md

 Howdy - nice to see you here.
 I'm glad you stopped by!

 I'm currently building and exploring ideas and products in ML, interfaces, financial infrastructure, and consumer AI.
-I am extremely excited about building important things that make the world better for everybody.
+I am extremely excited about building important things that make the world radically better for everybody.
 Currently, that most likely takes the form of starting a company for me.

 &nbsp;